coderflower-dev/passgen/README.md

 (Comes with MacOS intel binaries, it is the unmarked `passgen` file.)

 ## Purpose:
-Generates a password (use if you want)
+Generates a password (I don't know if it is trustable)

 ## To compile for Linux
 `bash build.sh` in Terminal